cloudmesh-project/reu-2014/doc/source/projects/cm_django.rst

   * [done, Week 2] documentation of how to get a django-bootstrapped theme server up and running
   * [done, Week 3] installation of models, views, and templates
   * [done, Week 3] documentation of models, vies, and templates
+  * [done, Week 4] Successful connection to mongodb
+  * [done, Week 4] Creation of demos of models, views, and templates
+  * [done, Week 4] Successful creation of tables in django bootstrap theme

 :Problems:
   * [Week 2] cloud not get the mongo base django to work, existing tutorials were buggy according to gregor, possible too difficult